yarba/GENIE_UnitTests/README.md

 If you need read-write SVN access to the GENIE core code (password required), please do:

  svn co --username <you-user-rname> https://genie.hepforge.org/svn/generator/trunk <your-genie-area>

+If you need to work out of a specific development/feature branch, you should check out such branch:

+ svn co --username <your-user-name> https://genie.hepforge.org/svn/generator/devel/branches/<branch-name> <your-genie-area>

 To build GENIE: